Deploying AppGrid - best practices

 Deployment Process

 Let's assume we are deploying AppGrid for 2 different types of users - Sales and Customer Service.
 At a high level, what we are going to do is have a system administrator use the app to configure the preferences that a given user type will require, and then create a AppGrid template from those preferences.
 We will then assign that template to each user of that type.
-This is analogous to creating a profile in Salesforce.
+This is analogous to creating and assigning a profile (or permission set) in Salesforce.

 Using the Salesforce Login-As feature, a System Administrator logs in to a user account for a given user type (note: the default GridType is GridView)